 Today’s Wonder of the Day was inspired by eve. eve Wonders, “Is EL Dorado real ?”
 Thanks for WONDERing with us, eve!

-While wanderlust has been around since the beginning of human history, many explorers ventured out with a purpose.
-Beyond merely seeing what was out there, they were usually searching for something special.
+Throughout time, many explorers have set out with a purpose.
+Beyond seeing what was out there, they were usually searching for something special.

-Some explorers wanted to find new lands to claim for their home countries.
+Some explorers wanted to conquer lands for their home countries.
 Others sought out riches, particularly gold.
-In fact, the search for gold led many ancient explorers to seek in vain to find a lost South American city supposedly made of gold.
+In fact, the search for gold led many explorers to South America.
+There, they looked in vain for a lost city supposedly made of gold.
 What are we talking about?
 El Dorado, of course!

-Over time, the myth of El Dorado came to represent a hidden city deep within South America that was the source of untold riches, mainly in the form of gold.
-Experts believe, though, that the El Dorado myth evolved over time and that El Dorado actually began as a man, not a place.
+Over time, the myth of El Dorado came to represent a hidden city.
+It’s said to sit deep within South America.
+And of course, it’s the source of untold riches, mainly in the form of gold.
+Experts believe, though, that the El Dorado myth evolved over time.
+They think that El Dorado actually began as a man, not a place.

-Deep in the Andes Mountains in what is now Colombia, the native Muisca people maintained a unique tradition: when a new king rose to power, he would coat himself in gold dust before diving into Lake Guatavitá.
-As part of the ceremony, gold and other precious jewels would be thrown into the lake to appease an underwater god.
+The ancient Muisca people lived deep in the Andes Mountains.
+Their civilization sat in what is now Colombia.
+The Muisca people had a special tradition when a new king rose to power.
+The king would coat himself in gold dust before diving into Lake Guatavitá.
+As part of the ceremony, gold and other precious jewels would be thrown into the lake.
+This was thought to please an underwater god.

-Spanish explorers who arrived in the early 16th century heard about the Muisca people and their curious tradition.
+Spanish explorers who arrived in the early 16th century heard about the Muisca people and their tradition.
 They even gave the king a name: El Dorado or “the gilded one.”
 In 1545, they found Lake Guatavitá and tried to drain it.
-Although they did find hundreds of pieces of gold, the vast treasure they hoped for eluded them.
+Although they did find hundreds of pieces of gold, the vast treasure they hoped for was not there.

-This led the Spanish to conclude that Lake Guatavitá must not be the place they were looking for.
-So they continued to search for an elusive place that ultimately did not exist.
+This led the Spanish to decide that Lake Guatavitá was not the place they were looking for.
+So they continued to search for a city that ultimately did not exist.
 In this way, the myth of El Dorado grew from a man to a place of great riches.

 In the end, El Dorado, the city of untold riches, never existed.
-El Dorado, the man, did exist and his tribe's homeland near Lake Guatavitá was found, but it did not contain the abundant riches that myths led explorers to believe existed.
+El Dorado, the man, did exist.
+His homeland near Lake Guatavitá was found, but it did not contain the mythical riches that explorers sought after.